 - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - With growing student numbers the schools are working to ensure a suitable level of teaching and examination space is maintained whilst ensuring the estate remains safe, well maintained and complies with relevant regulations.
-Three CIF bids have been awarded in the last two years and it is hoped another two CIF bids will be awarded during 2023/24 to further improve the estate; - Building condition in addition to the CIF bid building improvements being made the Trust invests each year to ensure site remains safe and complies with relevant regulation; - Reputational the continuing success of the Schools is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; - Staffing the success of the Schools is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - Fraud and mismanagement of funds the Trustees have appointed Alliotts LLP to carry out a programme of internal scrutiny which includes independent and external checks on financial systems and records as required by the Academy Trust Handbook.
+Three CIF bids were awarded during 2023/24 to further improve the estates; - Building condition in addition to the CIF bid building improvements being made the Trust invests each year to ensure the sites remain safe and comply with relevant regulation; - Reputational the continuing success of the Schools is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
+To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; - Staffing the success of the Schools is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - Fraud and mismanagement of funds the Trustees appointed Alliotts LLP to carry out a programme of internal scrutiny which included independent and external checks on financial systems and records as required by the Academy Trust Handbook.
 All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area, including anti-fraud training; - IT security Cyber response plan is in place and monitoring/testing continues.
 Awareness has been raised of this risk through all staff training. - Defined benefit pension scheme liability as the Government has agreed to meet the defined benefit pension liability of any school ceasing to exist the main risk to the Trust is the annual cash flow funding of part of the deficit.
-Trustees take these payments into account when setting the annual budget plan.

-• The school estates are managed by the Operations/Business Manager and overseen by the Chief Financial Officer.
+Trustees take these payments into account when setting the annual budget plan. - The school estates are managed by the Operations/Business Manager and overseen by the Chief Financial Officer.
 Statutory testing is carried out in a timely manner and results logged on a central system, which is monitored by the link governor for health and safety.
 All specialist equipment is subject to service contracts and maintenance carried out where appropriate.
 There is also a programme in place for non-statutory testing; for example boundary checks and annual lockdown drills.
 Trustees have noted that the principal risk of safe estate management is the Operations/Business Manager being absent from the academy for a prolonged period of time.
 To mitigate this risk the Operations/Business Manager works closely with the Chief Financial Officer and Headteachers to ensure they are aware of what statutory testing is required and the frequency of such tests.